613.542.7337

 What is feline tooth resorption?

-Feline tooth resorption (or properly called FORLs) is a dissolving of the enamel layer of part of a tooth leading to exposure of the sensitive pulp cavity.
+Feline tooth resorption (properly called FORLs) is a dissolving of the enamel layer of part of a tooth, leading to exposure of the sensitive pulp cavity.
 This condition can be painful and potentially also lead to broken tooth roots.